-Score explanation: In the lecture on 'Integrated Management of Neonatal and Childhood Illness (IMNCI)' home remedies were discussed for children who present with only fever and rhinorrhea.
-These home remedies are part of our indigenous knowledge and value systems - such as using ginger, black pepper, honey and basil leaves.
-In the first year, there are dedicated hours for the students to learn and practise yoga.
-AYUSH (Ayurveda, Yoga, Unami, Siddha, Homoeopathy) is a separate field that focuses specifically on Ayurveda knowledge and practices.
-The home remedies as well as AYUSH rely heavily on the usage of plant-based substances and thus are relatively environment friendly.
-However, details of Ayurveda are not included in the allopathic medical curriculum.
+Score explanation: in the lecture on integrated management of new natal and childhood illness, I am in CI home remedies were discussed for children who present with only fever and ror these remedies, a part of our Indigenous knowledge and value system such as using JP, honey and basil leaves in the first year, there are dedicated hours for the students to learn and practice Yoga Ayush Ayurvedic Yoga Uma Siddha Ho Pati is a separate field that focus separately on Ayurveda knowledge and practices.
+The home remedies as well as Ayush Relie heavily or the usage of plant-based substances and those are relatively environment friendly, however, details are not included in the allopathic medical curriculum.

 1.14.
 Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalised populations such as those with low SES, women, communities of colour, children, homeless populations, Indigenous populations, and older adults?
+3 This topic was explored in depth by the core curriculum.